Whole Foods Market: Expect 60% Long-Term Gains

 In 2017, Whole Foods Market (NASDAQ:WFM) might prove to be a winner.
 In my opinion, Whole Foods will be able to capitalize on further growth in U.S. consumer confidence on the back of its new store concept, which will allow the company to reach more customers.
-Eventually, Whole Foods will be able to take advantage of the growing demand for organic foods in the U.S., which will enable it to increase its sales and earnings.
+Eventually, WFM will be able to take advantage of the growing demand for organic foods in the U.S., which will enable it to increase its sales and earnings.

 As a result, I think that Whole Foods is primed to deliver upside in 2017 and in the long run as well.
 Let me explain why.